RebekkaHaley/data-science-linear-regression/README.md

 This repo contains code that re-creates scikit-learn's 'linear model' from scratch as a Python class.

-The from-scratch-model is available in the jupyter notebook, as well as a separate python script.
+The model made from scratch is available in a separate python script: 'linear_regression.py'.

 ## Linear Regression